alireza-mh/carousel-component-pure/README.md

 # Carousel challenge
+This is a carousel component based on `owl carousel`.
+This project tried to use an approach for writing reusable and readable component.
+Any contribution that helps to achieve these goals better are welcomed.
 ### Develop and Build

 You can use the below command to run the project in development mode(port 8080):